-Green leafy vegetables provide the body with great nutritional benefits including fiber, vitamin K, vitamin C, calcium, folate and potassium.
+Green leafy vegetables provide the body with great nutritional benefits including fiber, vitamin K, vitamin C, calcium, folate, and potassium.
 They also prevent constipation due to the high fiber content.

 Lean chicken, beef, pork are great sources of protein.
 The amino acids in protein are the building block for every cell in your body and that of your baby’s.
-Lean meats (meats that are low in fat such as chicken and turkey) are rich in iron which is vital to the development of red blood cell supply and also helps your body from developing anemia.
+Lean meats (meats that are low in fat such as chicken and turkey) are rich in iron which is vital to the development of red blood cell supply and also prevents your body from developing anemia.

 You Can Also Try These Fruits During Pregnancy:

 During pregnancy, the role of fruits can never be overemphasized.
-These fruits provide vitamins and minerals, potassium, fiber and other nutrients that are essential for a safe and healthy pregnancy.
+These fruits provide vitamins and minerals, potassium, fiber, and other nutrients that are essential for a safe and healthy pregnancy.

 As usual, we’re here to help you out with a number of them: